AndRockSYS/solidity-p2e/README.md

   emit CreateRoulette(roundId);
 }
 ```
-Can be called only if the previous round was over.
+It can be called only if the previous round was over.
 ### 1.2 Enter the round
 ```solidity
 function enterRound(Color _betColor) external payable {